braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/keyword_handling.md

 ![picture][4]{: style="float:right;max-width:40%;margin-left:10px;"}
 To get started, click "Add A Language" and select your target language or search for a language within the dropdown.

 Please note that other languages do NOT come with preset keywords/responses like English, so senders will need to work with their marketing and legal teams to add any required keywords to this set.
 Otherwise, Braze will not handle localized incoming messages for those languages.
-If you need to delete a language, click the "Delete Langauge" button at the bottom right:
+If you need to delete a language, click the "Delete Language" button at the bottom right.

 ![picture][5]

 ## SMS Custom Keyword Categories

 In addition to the three default keyword categories (Opt-in, Opt-out, and Help), customers will be able to create their own keyword categories.
 This allows the customer to create arbitrary keywords and responses specific to their business.
+An example would be "PROMO" or "DISCOUNT" which can prompt a response about promos that are happening this month.

+![picture][11]

 Keyword categories have a limit of 10 per customer to avoid abuse.
 As we have to store a field on a customer's user profile for __each__ category they respond to, having 100s of custom keywords makes it difficult for analytics and storage.

 Therefore, keyword categories should be set up for those business-specific keywords that you want to operate in an "always-on" capacity meaning anytime a user who is subscribed to your SMS program text one of them in, they are eligible to receive a message.

+If you have a one-off use case for an incoming message that you need to respond to, but don't need sent to every user and don't need app group/campaign level analytics, you can use the "OTHER" trigger on an SMS Inbound Received Campaign/Canvas trigger.

+![picture][10]{: style="max-width:50%;"}

+To create a custom category, click, "Add custom keyword" to bring up the creation modal.
+Keywords created in custom keyword categories adhere to all of the rules and validations stated above for the creation of new keywords.

 ## Retargeting